 Volunteers should not engage in any financial or cash transactions with or on behalf of Service Users (Patients, Family, Carers and Visitors).
-This includes the sale, purchase or exchange of goods or gifts from, to or on behalf of the service user without the expressed permission of the Volunteers Supervisor/Line Manager or Voluntary Services Manager.
-Volunteers should refuse to accept offers of gifts from service users and/or their carers in a manner not to cause offence and seek advice from Supervisor/Line Manager or Voluntary Services Manager.
+This includes the sale, purchase or exchange of goods or gifts from, to or on behalf of the service user without the expressed permission of the Volunteers Placement Supervisor or the Voluntary Services Manager.
+Volunteers should refuse to accept offers of gifts from service users and/or their carers in a manner not to cause offence and seek advice from their Placement Supervisor or the Voluntary Services Manager.